*This is a guide to get your nurse staffing agency started.*

 In addition to your website, creating social media pages can create an additional element of trust for potential clients.
 Facebook pages or LinkedIn profiles are great for marketing purposes and to connect with prospects.
 These platforms have made creating a profile very user friendly and simple.

 Should: Save Enough to Operate for Four to Six Months

 Starting any business, including starting a nurse staffing agency, costs money at first.
 Many healthcare facilities can take weeks to pay their invoices.
 This can cause issues when payroll needs to be met.
 Financing options such as factoring can help support your business but try to budget for unexpected issues.

 Don’t: Slack Building Relationships

-Recruiting nurses for clients is a difficult job that requires a skill set that includes organization, determination and a natural ability to interact with people.
+Recruiting nurses for clients can be a difficult job.
+It requires a skill set that includes organization, determination, and a natural ability to interact with people.
 Building genuine relationships with nurses, current clients and prospective clients will lead to overall satisfaction on everyone’s end.
 It will also help you receive referrals and solid reviews.

 Don’t: Get Discouraged

 Preparing to start a nursing staffing agency can be time consuming and overwhelming.
 Startup costs alone can scare off some aspiring business owners.
 Don’t give up!
 Having a solid work ethic is a key to success for your company.
 Financing option such as invoice factoring can help your agency grow and meet your full potential.
 See if nurse staffing factoring can help your startup and get your company moving.
 Give us a call or fill out this form to get started today!